-The briefing (updating the briefing first published in 2015) begins by outlining the role of relevant national and local NHS and government bodies.
+This briefing (an update of the 2017 version) begins by outlining the role of relevant national and local NHS and government bodies.
 It goes on to provide a glossary of terms used frequently in relation to finance and governance in the NHS and local government.